Oshawa Harbour

 - The port's role as an economic driver in the City of Oshawa and the G.T.H.A. region

 The Port of Oshawa Land Use Plan was developed in consultation with community members and various stakeholders.
-Input received from all stakeholders throughout the planning process was considered by H.O.P.A. in developing the final Land Use Plan.
+Input received from all stakeholders throughout the planning process was considered by H.O.P.A.
+Ports in developing the final Land Use Plan.